Gregor Mendel: Rediscovery of Mendel's work

-About forty scientists listened to Mendel's two groundbreaking lectures, but it would appear that they failed to understand his work.
-Later, he also carried on a correspondence with Carl Nägeli, one of the leading biologists of the time, but Nägeli too failed to appreciate Mendel's discoveries.
+About forty scientists listened to Mendel's two groundbreaking lectures, but it would appear that they failed to understand the implications of his work.
+Later, he also carried on a correspondence with Carl Nägeli, one of the leading biologists of the time, but Nägeli also failed to appreciate Mendel's discoveries.
 At times, Mendel must have entertained doubts about his work, but not always: "My time will come," he reportedly told a friend, Gustav von Niessl.

-During Mendel's lifetime, most biologists held the idea that all characteristics were passed to the next generation through blending inheritance, in which the traits from each parent are averaged.
+During Mendel's lifetime, most biologists held the idea that all characteristics were passed to the next generation through blending inheritance (indeed, many effectively are), in which the traits from each parent are averaged.
 Instances of this phenomenon are now explained by the action of multiple genes with quantitative effects.
 Charles Darwin tried unsuccessfully to explain inheritance through a theory of pangenesis.
 It was not until the early 20th century that the importance of Mendel's ideas was realized.

-By 1900, research aimed at finding a successful theory of discontinuous inheritance rather than blending inheritance led to independent duplication of his work by Hugo de Vries and Carl Correns, and the rediscovery of Mendel's writings and laws.
+By 1900, research aimed at finding a successful theory of discontinuous inheritance rather than blending inheritance led to independent duplication of his work by Hugo de Vries and Carl Correns and the rediscovery of Mendel's writings and laws.
 Both acknowledged Mendel's priority, and it is thought probable that de Vries did not understand the results he had found until after reading Mendel.
 Though Erich von Tschermak was originally also credited with rediscovery, this is no longer accepted because he did not understand Mendel's laws.
 Though de Vries later lost interest in Mendelism, other biologists started to establish modern genetics as a science.
 All three of these researchers, each from a different country, published their rediscovery of Mendel's work within a two-month span in the spring of 1900.